Bengal BJP leader Mukul Roy interrogated in hawala case by Kolkata police

 Kolkata, Jan 18: West Bengal BJP leader Mukul Roy has been interrogated by Kolkata Police in connection with hawala case in Kalighat Police Station, Kolkata on Saturday.

 Earlier, a court had ordered the police to file an FIR in the case.
 He has been named accused in the FIR by Kolkata Police.
-Roy's interrogation underway.
+Roy's interrogation is underway.

-In September2019, Roy appeared before the CBI probe team to face questioning in connection with Narada tapes scandal, as per agency sources.
+In September 2019, Roy appeared before the CBI probe team to face questioning in connection with Narada tapes scandal, as per agency sources.

 As per the Narada sting operation, in the footages of the sting operation, persons resembling senior Trinamool Congress leaders were seen accepting money from the representatives of a fictitious company in return for favours.
 Roy, who was then a TMC MP, was purportedly shown conversing with Mathew Samuels who claimed to have conducted the sting operation in 2014.